cappert/specto/doc/Manual.rst

     bzr send lp:specto -o short_description.patch

-Otherwise you can send the patch, or the whole file in case of translations, to the address TODO: add a proper email address.
+Otherwise you can send the patch, or the whole file in case of translations, to the address: nekohayo _at_ gmail.com

 Tools of the Trade
 ------------------